Searching ...

 Four seasons is for real

-Ohio enjoys a temperate climate with warm summers and cold winters, making it an ideal place to live for those who don’t like extreme weather conditions.
-Most of Ohio experiences four distinct seasons, so expect snowy winters, beautiful spring blooms, warm summers, and crisp fall days.
+Ohio enjoys a temperate climate with warm summers and cold winters, making it ideal for those who don’t like extreme weather conditions.
+Most of Ohio experiences four distinct seasons.
+Expect snowy winters, beautiful spring blooms, humid summers, and crisp fall days.

 Spring brings clashing weather systems.
 Fall can have similar swiftly changing conditions.
-Be prepared for extreme high wind events, and don’t rule out tornadoes, especially in the southeast and central parts of the state.
+Be prepared for extreme high wind events, especially across the central plains.
+Don’t rule out tornadoes, especially in Ohio’s southeast and central parts.

-Summers swelter with high temps, humidity, and still air, driving locals to the lakes and rivers to cool off.
+Summer temperatures swelter with high humidity and still air.
+At the peak of July, they can often exceed 90F, with higher heat indexes.
+The heat drives locals to the lakes and rivers to cool off.

 Make money go further

-The cost of living in Ohio is 17% lower than the national average, making it an attractive option for those looking to save money.
-Housing costs are especially reasonable, with statewide median home prices of $179,700, about 38% below the national median in 2022.
+Ohio’s cost of living is 17% lower than the national average, making it an attractive option for those looking to save money.
+Housing costs are especially reasonable, with statewide median average home prices reported at $272,646 in 2023.
+That was well below the national median of $435,400 in Q4 2023.

 In fact, you can save money in most areas.
-The average cost of utilities the same year was $331.84, and the average price of internet access was $60.
+The average cost of utilities the same year was $473, with electricity averaging $0.1592 per kilowatt hour.
+The average price of internet access was $60.

-According to MIT’s living wage calculation, a person living alone would require a minimum salary of $15.33 per hour to meet the living wage standards in the state.
-In the case of a family consisting of two children and one working adult, the hourly wage required to have a living wage would be $36.41.
+According to MIT’s living wage calculation, a person living alone would require a minimum salary of $19.40 per hour to meet the state’s living wage standards.
+For a family consisting of two children and one working adult, the hourly wage required to have a living wage would be $25.16.

 Diverse jobs available